Website icon Xpert.Digital

 Fake shop: When only hot air is delivered – Image: fizkes|Shutterstock.com

-Solar cybercrime
+Solar Cybercrime

-Specifically, these were the following fake shops:
+Specifically, the following fake shops were involved:

 • prestige-solar.de